Biography / Artist Statement

 Her art education came mainly from workshops taught by artists she admired.
 Painting the drama of light she learned from Frank Gervasi.
 Millard Sheets told her, “Never paint the same color twice.”
 From Glenna Goodacre, she received an education in the basics.

-Toni Arnett’s goal to capture the soul of what she paints.
-She believes without this capturing the soul of the piece is just a painting, not necessarily art.
+Toni’s goal is to capture the soul of what she paints.
+She believes without capturing the soul of the subject, the piece is just a painting, not necessarily art.
 It must hold onto the viewer in a special way.
 This connection to others is her joy in painting.

 - Driscol Collection – Beijing, China